 This is the best part – finding ways to use your cinnamon-infused honey.
 There are plenty of options!

-• Drizzle over buttered toast – yum!
+• Drizzle over buttered toast or fresh apples

 • Spoon over creamy yogurt